modin-project/modin/docs/developer/architecture.rst

 is called, compiled query from pandas API is passed to the ``FactoryDispatcher``, which forwards query to execution spefic IO class (for Ray engine and pandas storage format IO class will be named ``PandasOnRayIO``).
-This class defines Modin frame and query compiler classes and ``read_*`` functions, which could be get from the engine-specific class for managing remote tasks, class for data parsing on the workers by specific execution engine and file format (``PandasCSVParser`` for example) and class for files handling of concrete file format including chunking for execution on the head node (see dispatcher classes implementation :doc:`details </flow/modin/core/io/index>`).
+This class defines Modin frame and query compiler classes and ingress functions, which could be get from combination of the engine-specific class for managing remote tasks, class for data parsing on the workers by specific execution engine and file format (``PandasCSVParser`` for example) and class for files handling of concrete file format including chunking for execution on the head node (see dispatcher classes implementation :doc:`details </flow/modin/core/io/index>`).
 Using resulting IO class data